The Criminal Court Case – Oklahoma has 3 basic alcohol related offenses:

 Dont trust your life to just any lawyer, hire a lawyer that is experienced in handling Oklahoma DUI cases.

-The Department of Public Safety (DPS) will revoke YOUR license for a six (6) month to three (3) year period of time (depending on your prior record) for failing the test with a score of .08% OR higher BAC (breath/blood alcohol concentration), OR .02% BAC or more if you are under 21 years old.
+As before the changes, The Department of Public Safety (DPS) will revoke YOUR license for a six (6) month to three (3) year period of time (depending on your prior record) for failing the test with a score of .08% OR higher BAC (breath/blood alcohol concentration), OR .02% BAC or more if you are under 21 years old.
 Refusal of a test revokes the license for the same period of time as a test failure, as does a CONVICTION of a DUI or APC.
-To reinstate your license, you will be required to get an assessment and pay a fee of over $300.
-PLUS, you could be required to have an interlock (a breath machine which about $50 a month) on your car for an additional 18 months to five years (depending upon your prior record and/or whether you refused the test or “scored .15% or higher on the test) AFTER the revocation of your license expires!
 In addition, if you have a CDL and refuse a test, you will be disqualified for one (1) year, no matter WHAT vehicle you are driving at arrest.
 Any driving you do during the time YOUR license is revoked, can result in additional criminal charges AND additional periods of license revocation!
 Also, the Attorneys for the DPS of Oklahoma have already begun the DRIVER’S LICENSE CASE against YOU before most Criminal Court appearances even begin!
-To STOP the government from doing this to you, you MUST request a hearing with the DPS within 15 days of your arrest and the WIN that hearing!!
+To reinstate your license after this revocation, you will be required to get an assessment – and complete any recommendations therefrom – and pay a fee of over $300.

 A BIT MORE ON THE EFFECT(S) OF A DUI/APC ON COMMERCIAL DRIVERS (CDLS”)